Group Accommodation in the Adelaide Hills

 Four couples want a weekend to help them wind down from a busy week.
 They’re all friends and while they’d like a change of scenery, they don’t want to be too far from their urban comforts.
 Think 48 hours filled with walking, reading and some long nights of wining and dining.
 One more thing: no driving!

-The solution: Two nights at Lucent Art House in Stirling
+The solution: Two nights at Johnson Lodge in Balhannah

 A couple want to celebrate a significant birthday with a lively dinner for their eight closest friends – held at a stylish hotel.
 The group comprises four couples and two singles.

 The budget: A total of around $1800 -- or around $300 per room for six rooms.

 The solution: A night at The Crafers Hotel, Crafers

 The vibe: An imposing staircase leads to the upstairs of this historic 1839 hotel, which has been converted to host seven elegant and lavishly appointed rooms.
 Three Deluxe Rooms have deep tubs, fireplaces, French balconies and king beds; four Standard Rooms are slightly smaller with twin beds (ideal for singles).

 The highlights: Going downstairs for some pre-dinner drinks; choosing a ‘birth-year’ bottle from the spectacular cellar (one of the best collections in the southern hemisphere); and enjoying the French-inspired menu in the restaurant.

 Four families are heading into the Hills to let their posse of eight kids explore and have fun.
 They’re looking for some big group family time during the day, with Hahndorf shopping and Cleland Wildlife Park in their sights.
 When with the dusk falls, it’s about those golden moments when the kids are allowed to safely go and do their thing – a taste of independence they’ll remember forever.